Pengeace/MGRFE-GaRFE/Demo/readme.md

   * Dataset name.
 In line 286, fill in the dataset name here.
   * Input and output path.
     - In line 291, put the input path of a specified dataset here, and for example, you can just offer the path of the *dataset.txt* file in your PC.
-    - In line 291, here you should decide the output path where you'd like the output files be placed.
+    - In line 292, here you should decide the output path where you'd like to place the output files.
   * Input file information.
     - In line 294 and 295, fill in the name of positive sample and negtive sample in the input dataset file respectively.
 For example, in the *dataset.txt* file the two names are `POS` and `NEG` in the first line of the data.
     - In line 296, fill in the name of the gene or probe column, that is, the first string of the first column.
 For example, in the *dataset.txt* file it is `gene`.